peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

 Minimum Abundance Threshold
 ===========================

-THAPBI PICT has a default minimum abundance threshold of 100 reads per sample before accepting any unique sequence.
+THAPBI PICT has a default minimum absolute abundance threshold of 100 reads per marker per sample, and 0.1% of the reads per marker per sample, before accepting any unique sequence.
 Background contamination and PCR noise levels will vary, so having multiple :ref:`negative_controls` will help set this objectively.

 In this dataset there is a single negative control for the MOL16S marker, library ``BIM8M`` aka ``SRR5534986``.
 However, we can also treat all the